Without SSO, employees often reuse or adopt weak passwords that can more easily be stolen.

 Single Sign-On Services

-Why SSO Matters
+Why Single Sign-On Matters

 Reused or simple passwords are a major security risk, exposing your company to costly breaches and attacks like ransomware.

-User frustration
+User Frustration

-Lack of access control
+Lack of Access Control

-Compliance challenges
+Compliance Challenges

 Our SSO services help you ensure secure and seamless access across all your applications and systems with one set of credentials.
 We provide you with:

-- A recommended SSO protocol and provider
+A recommended SSO protocol and provider

-- Identity Provider (IdP) configuration
+Identity Provider (IdP) configuration

-- Integration of SSO with your applications and systems
+Integration of SSO with your applications and systems

-- SSO testing and validation
+SSO testing and validation

-- A phased rollout of SSO throughout your organization
+A phased rollout of SSO throughout your organization

-- Monitor logs for authentication activity and anomalies
+Monitor logs for authentication activity and anomalies

-- Configuration updates as apps or protocols change
+Configuration updates as apps or protocols change

-- Regular audits of user access and role assignments
+Regular audits of user access and role assignments

 From Our Blog